 Before the district court overseeing the plaintiffs' employment discrimination lawsuit, the store argued it was not the “employer” in this situation based on the Food Services Agreement.
 The judge declined to dismiss the store as a defendant at this time, however, holding that since the Agreement reserved to the store the “power to set rules of conduct for Restaurant employees that are consistent with the rules that [the store] for its own employees,” that “plausibly” supported the plaintiff's claim that the store did, in fact, play a role in “setting the terms and conditions” of employment.
 In turn, this could be sufficient to hold that the store is a “joint employer” for purposes of the NYCHRL.

 Keep in mind, the judge did not actually rule on the merits of the plaintiff's case.
 The store continues to maintain that it played no role in any decision to hire or fire individual restaurant employees, including the plaintiffs.
 At this stage of the litigation, the plaintiffs only needed to present a credible statement of allegations against the defendant.

 Get Help from a New York City Employment Discrimination Lawyer

-If you have been the victim of workplace discrimination, it is important to seek timely legal advice from a New York employment law attorney who can review your case and apprise you of your rights.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, if you need to speak with a lawyer today.
+If you have been the victim of workplace discrimination, it is important to seek timely legal advice from a New York employment attorney who can review your case and apprise you of your rights.
+Contact the Law Offices of Nisar Law Group, P.C., if you need to speak with a lawyer today.